jkarthic-akamai/ABR-Broadcaster/INSTALL.md

 The following softwares needs to be installed for Adaptive Bitrate Broadcaster to run properly
 - Xcode (only for macOS users)
-- V4L Utils and Libasound (only for Linux users)
+- YASM, V4L Utils and Libasound (only for Linux users)
 - Python 2.7.x
 - Python modules - mod_wsgi, webapp2, webob, psutil
+- nasm
 - libx264
 - ffmpeg 4.0 or above (configured with a x264 video encoder)
 - A webserver with WSGI support(Apache2 preferred)